What to pack in your hospital bag - and what not to pack!

 4. Warm flannel is a good idea to hold on yourself as your baby's head crowns

-5. Maternity pads (not sanitary towels...you definitely need the heavy duty maternity pads
+5. Super absorbent maternity pads (not sanitary towels...you definitely need the heavy duty maternity pads)

 6. Charging leads